databio/example-projects/rna-seq/README.md

 All details about PEP project config files can be found at the [PEP documentation](https://pepkit.github.io/docs/home).

-In the sample annotation sheet file, the entries in the `protocol` column have to be changed to the correct RNA sequencing protocol, which is rnaKallisto for this example.
-You can do a find-replace for the string cDNA to change the
+In the sample annotation sheet file, the entries in the `protocol` column have to be changed to the correct RNA sequencing protocol, which is `rnaKallisto` for this example.

 Now we will specify the pipeline arguments for rnaKallisto in the project config file.
 First, add the location of the `rnapipe` pipeline_interface:
 ```